-Environmental Defence’s Expert Advisory Committee (EAC) offers ideas, advice and feedback to help us develop our programs in the following priority issue areas:
+Environmental Defence’s Expert Advisory Committee (EAC) offers ideas, advice and feedback to help us develop and execute our programs in the following priority issue areas:

 - Toxics in consumer products and the environment

 - Clean energy and climate change